preethiramanujam/online-bank/README.md

 - Multi threaded Concurrency
 - Extend usecase on many to many relationship for customer-bankaccount
 - Repository classes for Customer and Transaction to be independently handle the entities.
+- Controller classes and request validation generated from swagger file using swagger codegen.
+- Introducing model classes for Account object, instead of entity being passed to frontend.

 ## Build & Run
 The project utilises Gradle Wrapper.